-The Department of Educational Psychology offers a Sixth-Year Diploma program in Educational Technology, featuring the Two Summers Sixth-Year Diploma online option and campus-based programs.
+The Department of Educational Psychology offers a Sixth-Year Certificate program in Educational Technology, featuring the Two Summers Sixth-Year Certificate online option and campus-based programs.
 The graduate program in Educational Technology prepares educators to put theory into practice in service to the wise integration of technology in formal and informal learning environments.
 Applicants for the Sixth-Year must hold a Master’s degree in a related area.

 Requirements.
-The Sixth-Year Diploma in Educational Technology requires 30 credits.
-For the “Two Summers Sixth-Year Diploma” online option, students work in a cohort program to fulfill the program requirements.
+The Sixth-Year Certificate in Educational Technology requires 30 credits.
+For the “Two Summers Sixth-Year Certificate” online option, students work in a cohort program to fulfill the program requirements.

 Two Summers Requirements: EPSY 5198, 5215, 5220, 5225, 5235, 5245, 5339, 5510, 5520, 5601.